 NATIONAL BOARD

 The National Board of Amnesty International Ireland is our membership elected governance body.
-Members of the board serve in an entirely voluntary capacity and do not receive any pay or remuneration.
+Excluding the Executive Director, who is recruited and paid a salary, members of the board serve in an entirely voluntary capacity and do not receive any pay or remuneration.

 Bríd Cannon – Chairperson